Ruzena Bajcsy: Awards

 Bajcsy received the Association for Computing Machinery (ACM)/Association for the Advancement of Artificial Intelligence Allen Newell Award in 2001, the ACM Distinguished Service Award in 2003, and the Computing Research Association Distinguished Service Award in 2003.

 Bajcsy's most current research has helped her gain recognition from The Franklin Institute in Philadelphia.
 Ruzena Bajcsy received the 2009 Benjamin Franklin Medal in Computer and Cognitive Science for her innovations in robotics and computer vision, specifically the development of improved robotic perception and the creation of better methods to analyze medical images.
 Additionally, she was the winner of the 2009 ABIE Award for Technical Leadership from the Anita Borg Institute.

 Bajcsy has been named by the IEEE Board of Directors the recipient of the 2013 IEEE Robotics and Automation Award for her contributions in the field of robotics and automation with the following citation: "For contributions to computer vision, the active perception paradigm, and medical robotics".

 Bajcsy is featured in the Notable Women in Computing cards.

-Bajcsy received the Order of the White Double Cross, Second Class, on 20 September 2022.
+Bajcsy received the Order of the White Double Cross from the president of Slovakia Zuzana Čaputová, Second Class, on 20 September 2022, for extraordinary spreading of the good name of the Slovak Republic abroad.